NivethaThiruvenkatasamy/File-Explorer-React/README.md

 A basic file explorer component in react with add folder and file functionality

+git clone
+npm install
-clone and run npm run start
+npm run start